 Glass

-Watch glass is a key element that protects the dial from damage and ensures clear visibility of the time.
+The watch glass is a key element that protects the dial from damage and ensures clear visibility of the time.
 Modern watches use two primary types of glass: mineral and sapphire.
-Each material offers unique properties – from scratch resistance to the ability to withstand impacts.
+Each material offers unique properties – from scratch resistance to impact resistance.
 Choosing the right glass not only affects the appearance of the watch, but also its functionality and durability.

 Typy skel